Wealize/avatar-api/README.md

-# Despicable.io - You'll adore them too!
+# Avatar API - You'll adore them too!

 The name is in honor of the previous API we were using, adorable.io.
 Thank you!